How to Open a Stuck Volkswagen MK7 Hood

 Thankfully, this is the simpler of the two issues and only takes about ten minutes to repair.
 Here is a quick guide to opening the hood if the handle breaks.

-- Using a wedge or pry tool, lift on the kick panel at the bottom of the driver’s door.
+- Lift the kick panel at the bottom of the driver’s door using a wedge or pry tool.

 - Replace the panel surrounding the handle using the same tool or your hands.
 It uses small metal clips that pop outward to hold it in place.

-- Rotate the panel until you can get the handle out of the hole.
+- Rotate the panel until you can remove the handle from the hole.
 This may be frustrating, but it does come off.

 - Remove the clip on the back of the handle and pull the handle off of the spline.